 This display is a biology lesson and wall decor in one!
-Tape leaves to identification cards created with crafts store materials or printed from our free templates below.
+Tape leaves to identification cards created with crafts store materials or printed from our free templates.
 Then place them along a card-holder tree.

 If your go-to autumn bouquet defaults to traditional offerings, shake it up with a less-expected blend of veggies, fruits, berries and widely varied flowers.
 Small gourds, cabbage heads and pears (secured to thin dowels) add surprising flair.

 Turn wax paper and leaves into a pretty autumn lantern to use with a battery-powered votive.

 Cut waxed paper into four 5x12 pieces, then fold in half to 5x6 pieces.
 Put leaves (fresh, dried, faux or cut-out printed images) inside the folded waxed paper, then press with an iron on low heat to seal.
 Tape the sides together with decorative tape to make a lantern and place a battery-operated votive inside.
 (Waxed paper can burn, so be sure to use only battery-operated candles.)